 —“No. I love it.
 I love to fight,” she responds confidently.

 Claudia Cardinale: “I was sitting next to Belmondo, he was crying”

-In 2011 in Cannes film festival when I met Claudia Cardinale, she was at the premiere of Belmondo’s documentary.
+In 2011, at the Cannes Film Festival when I met Claudia Cardinale, she was at the premiere of Belmondo’s documentary.
 Then, she told me:

-Going down the memory line, Cardinale describes her friendship with Jean-Paul Belmondo as the one she holds dearly to her heart.
+Taking a walk down the memory line, Cardinale described her friendship with Jean-Paul Belmondo as one that she holds dearly to her heart.
 “There are many people and friends I cherish in my heart.
 One of them is Jean-Paul Belmondo.
 We were always doing some “terrible things” on the movie set together.
 We were “terrible”.
 I remember one day we were in the hotel, and he said: you should smile to the director.
 So I did.
 While I was smiling to the director, Belmondo was changing all the things in his room and putting them in the safe.
 We’ve been doing terrible things together all the time, we were having so much fun.”

-—“So you were like a girl who was always with his friend,” I say.
+—“So you were like a girl who was always with her friend,” I say.

 —“Yes exactly, exactly,” she jumps at my comment energetically.